hoj201/hoj201.github.io/_drafts/banach_tarski_shmanach_shmarsky.md

 ---
 layout: post
-title: Probabilistic notation is the worst (Part II)
+title: The Banach-Tarski paradox is stupid
 comments: true
 ---

-I don't understand what the big deal is is.
+I don't understand what the big deal is.

 ## It's so crazy!
 How do you fit 2 things into one?
 It's easy, cut a tennis ball in half.